fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 8th September ###

+There are new versions of some of the Arduino CBUS libraries.
+There are some changes needed for all codes which use the long message part of the library.
+I will note here when the codes have been changed.

+CAN1602PIN now done.

 ### 7th September ###

 CANTOTEM:   The buffering of output messages is a success.